-To go directly to the Middlebury College Campus Sculpture Tour trip page on Gowalla, click here.
-You can also visit our Artists and Exhibits page to find links to each work on both Gowalla and Foursquare.
+And as long as you're going digital, visit our Artists and Exhibits page to find links to each work on Foursquare.
 Remember to send us photos of your tour experience so that we can post them to our Facebook page, or like us on Facebook and you can post them there yourself.

 Friendly reminder: please don't climb or sit on the works of art (with three exceptions: Scott Burton's Bench and Table, Michael Singer's Garden of the Seasons, and Jenny Holzer's Selections from Truisms - these are made to be utilitarian).
 The one-of-a-kind works in the collection are expensive to maintain, and we appreciate your help in ensuring that they will endure for many generations.